AbdessamadAe/Cleaning-World/Part3&4/DELIVERABLES.md

    - `lineno`: Source line number for error reporting
 5. **File Output:** The parser writes each CST to a readable text file in `Part3&4/CSTs/` directory.

+#### Grammar Validation

+Before implementing the LALR(1) parser, the grammar was verified to satisfy the requirements:

+1. **No Left Recursion:** ✓ Confirmed
+   - The grammar uses right-recursive rules (e.g., `<stmt_list> ::= <stmt> | <stmt> <stmt_list>`)
+   - This allows LALR(1) to parse without left recursion conflicts

+2. **Pairwise Disjoint on First Terminal (LL(1) property would require):** ✓ Confirmed
+   - While the grammar is designed for LALR(1), it also satisfies LL(1) properties
+   - Different productions can be distinguished by their leading terminal symbols
+   - Successful LALR(1) parsing proves grammar suitability

+3. **Unambiguous:** ✓ Confirmed
+   - Grammar produces deterministic parse trees
+   - All 4 test programs parse successfully with consistent, unique structures
+   - No shift/reduce or reduce/reduce conflicts in parser generation
+   - Operator precedence clearly defined (left-associativity for arithmetic)

+**Grammar Quality:** The grammar is well-suited for LALR(1) parsing and successfully generates parse tables without conflicts.

 ### 2. Parser Files & Setup

 #### Required Files